It may sound counterintuitive at first, but cutting (or pruning) your tree helps it in so many ways.

 When they do that, they help ensure your tree continues to benefit your home!
 One healthy tree in front of your home can increase the home’s sale price by an average of $7,130, found the PNW Research Station.

 When pruned properly, removed tree branches will not grow back.
-Instead, the tree will grow what looks like a callous over the pruning cut, which helps protect the tree from decay and infection.
-Because trees heal all on their own, you don’t have to use a pruning sealer!
+Instead, the tree will grow what looks like a callus over the pruning cut, which helps protect the tree from decay and infection.
+Because trees seal all on their own, you don’t have to use a pruning sealer!

-But when pruned improperly, branches can grow back.
+When pruned improperly, branches will grow back, but weaker.
 If your tree was topped, you’ll see small little twigs growing at the top of your tree, which means your tree needs help!
+Canopy restoration pruning makes selective cuts of these sprouts to organize them into being strong branches again